 Getting your French Bulldog vaccinated at an early age is one of the most important things you can do for his health.
 The vaccinations protect your puppy from serious diseases, and they are required by law in most states.
 Your veterinarian will recommend a vaccination schedule based on your puppy’s age and risk factors.

 Most puppies receive their first set of vaccinations when they are six to eight weeks old.
-As an adult dogs, they will need additional vaccinations at 12 weeks and 16 weeks old.
+As adult dogs, they will need additional vaccinations at 12 weeks and 16 weeks old.
 There are several different types of vaccines, and your veterinarian may recommend more than one type for your puppy.

 The most common types of vaccines include rabies, distemper, hepatitis, parvovirus, and leptospirosis.